 - SNAs will be offered a new National Training Programme, emphasising the need for students to develop independence and resilience.

 - A new national nursing service for children with complex medical needs in schools.

 The model is a collaboration across the Departments of Education, Health, and Children and Youth Affairs, as well as the National Council for Special Education and the Health Service Executive.

+Under the Education for Persons with Special Educational Needs Act 2004 (the EPSEN Act) each child assessed with a special educational need should have a personal education plan.
+This system is not yet in place but its implementation is being coordinated by the National Council for Special Education (NCSE) which has published Guidelines for the Individual Education Plan process (pdf).
 The NCSE has also published Implementation Report: Plan for the Phased Implementation of the EPSEN Act 2004.
 This sets out how the Act can be implemented.
-However, there is currently no date for the implementation of the assessment of need and individual education plans.
+However there is currently no date for the implementation of the assessment of need and individual education plans.

 Short Courses for Leaving Certificate Examination